7 Causes for Conflict in Marriage and How to Resolve Them

 Continue the pursuit of keeping your marriage happy

 Dr. Gottman’s research suggests that 69% of conflicts in a marriage can be managed successfully, even as reaching a 100% conflict resolution sounds like a lofty goal.
-Treating your partner as an equal goes a long way in acceptance of the mutual differences, de-escalating damage, salvaging the relationship and helping couples wrap their heads around agreeing to disagree.
+Treating your partner as an equal goes a long way in acceptance of mutual differences, de-escalating damage, salvaging the relationship and helping couples wrap their heads around agreeing to disagree.

-When things are not a sunny side up in your marriage, and you are looking for an inspiration and an impetus to save your marriage, read on marriage quotes with your spouse alongside, to build a happy marriage together.
+When things are not sunny side up in your marriage, and you are looking for inspiration and an impetus to save your marriage, read on marriage quotes with your spouse alongside, to build a happy marriage together.

 Share this article on